objectionary/eo-files/README.md

 directory > d
   "/tmp"

-# Make it if not exists:
+# Make it if doesn't exist:
 d.mkdir

-# Delete it with all files:
+# Delete it recursively:
 d.rm-rf

 # List all files recursively: